cdoublev/css/doc/parse/README.md

   - `@media` contains `<stylesheet>` excluding non top-level rules, but it contains `<style-block>` when nested in a style rule or `@nest`
   - `@keyframes` contains `<rule-list>` limited to qualified rules matching `<keyframe-selector># { <declaration-list> }`, where `<declaration-list>` excludes at-rules and is limited to declaration names matching animatable properties
   - `@font-feature-values` contains `<declaration-list>` limited to declaration names matching `font-display` and to at-rules matching `<font-feature-value-type>`

+Some rules also define in which order they should appear, wether or not their properties or descriptors interact with the cascade, if `!important` is allowed in declaration value, etc.

 ## `Element.style`